 One of the best known and most recent examples occurred in Syracuse, Italy in 1953.
 An Italian woman, Antonina Janusso, was cured from pains while witnessing a weeping plaque of the Madonna in the home of the parents of her husband, Angelo.

 The tears purportedly were the source of many miracles throughout Italy.
 In a 1954 radio message Venerable Pius XII approved of the miraculous weeping after the tears were found by four different doctors to be human.

-Another more controversial case occurred in the 1970s and early 1980s in Akita, Japan, where Sister Agnes Sasagawa of the Handmaids of the Eucharist claimed to have received 101 messages emanating from a bleeding, weeping wooden statue of Mary seen by hundreds of witnesses in various instances.
+Another more controversial case occurred in the 1970s and early 1980s in Akita, Japan, where Sister Agnes Sasagawa and her order, the Handmaids of the Eucharist, reported 101 lacrimations (flows of tears) emanating from a bleeding, weeping wooden statue of Mary seen by hundreds of witnesses in various instances.

 Tests from Christian and non-Christian doctors found the blood on the statue to be type B and the sweat and tears type AB.
 The nun’s claims, including the messages, were originally rejected by her archbishop, but then accepted by the local bishop, John Shojiro Ito of Niigata, who on April 22, 1984, after years of extensive investigation, declared the tears to be of supernatural origin and authorized veneration of the Holy Mother of Akita.
 The Vatican has not issued a formal statement on the matter.

 Unlike Marian apparitions, where the Blessed Virgin appears to a member of the faithful with a message, weeping statues require the faithful to seek their own interpretations of the miracle, O’Neill stated.